danieldiamond/gitlab-analytics/README.md

   * Seamless handle some schema changes, like a field rename
   * Match user fields to common data model, without intervention

+## Data security and privacy

+When using Meltano, like any data science tool, it is imoprtant to consider the security and privacy implications.

+* Meltano expects the required credentials for each extractor to be stored as a project variable.
+Project members with the role Master or Owner will be able to see these in plaintext, as well as any instance wide administrators.
+If you are using GitLab.com, this includes select GitLab employees responsible for the service.
+  * Support for KMS systems is being considered for a future release.
+* Because these variables are passed to GitLab CI jobs, it is possible to accidentally or maliciously compromise them.
+  * For example a developer who normally cannot see the variables in project settings, could accidentally print the environment variables when debugging a CI job, causing them to be readable by a wider audience than intended.
+  * Similarly it is possible for a malicious developer to utilize the variables to extract data from a source, then send it to an unauthorized destination.
+  * These risks can be mitigated by restricting the production variables to only protected branches, so code is reviewed before it is able run with access to the credentials.
+* When designing your data warehouse, consider any relevant laws and regulations, like GDPR.
+For example, historical data being retained as part of a snapshot could present challenges in the event a user requests to be forgotten.

 ### Competition & Value

 This should be a replacement for other ELT & Data Integration tools: [Boomi](https://boomi.com/), [Informatica Cloud](https://www.informatica.com/products/cloud-integration/cloud-data-integration.html), and [Alooma](https://www.alooma.com/).